Paramount Television Service

-The Paramount Television Service (or PTVS for short and also known as Paramount Programming Service) was the name of a proposed but ultimately unrealized "fourth television network" from the U.S. film studio Paramount Pictures (then a unit of Gulf+Western, now owned by Paramount Skydance).
-It was a forerunner of the later UPN (the United Paramount Network), which launched 17 years later.
+The Paramount Television Service (PTS or PMTS for short and also known as Paramount Programming Service) was the name of a proposed but ultimately unrealized "fourth television network" from the U.S. film studio Paramount Pictures (then a unit of Gulf+Western, now owned by Paramount Skydance).
+It was a successor to the earlier Paramount Television Network of the 1950s, and forerunner of the later UPN (the United Paramount Network), which launched 17 years later.